RESEARCH STARTER

 Susceptibility methods for testing agents used to treat dermatophytosis caused by floccosum in infected persons (in vivo) have not been standardized.
 Limited testing and comparisons have shown that specific newer agents have lower minimum inhibitory concentrations (MICs) than do earlier agents, such as griseofulvin, amphotericin B, and fluconazole (formerly the drugs of choice).
 These newer agents also carry a lower risk of side effects.

 For persons with spreading, persistent, or recurring infections, oral drugs may be required in addition to or in place of topical agents.
 Oral terbinafine, which has an especially low MIC, is the drug of choice in these cases.
 Oral formulations of azoles, including itraconazole, ketoconazole, and voriconazole, may also be used.
-All these drugs are more effective and convenient than griseofulvin and do not have the risks associated with the use of griseofulvin.
-However, griseofulvin may be required for treating extensive infections of the nail beds.
+All these drugs are more effective and convenient than griseofulvin and do not have the risks associated with their use.
+However, griseofulvin may be required to treat extensive infections of the nail beds, although terbinafine and itraconazole are more commonly used due to higher rates of effectiveness and shorter treatment duration.

 Bibliography